zsoltbalogh/liferay-docs/discover/deployment/articles-dxp/03-maintaining-liferay/01-backing-up-liferay.markdown

-Liferay's properties configuration files, such as `portal-setup-wizard.properties` and `portal-ext.properties`, are stored in the *Liferay Home* folder, which is generally one folder up from where your application server is installed (see the [Installation and Setup (not yet written)]() article for specific details for your application server).
+Liferay's properties configuration files, such as `portal-setup-wizard.properties` and `portal-ext.properties`, are stored in the *Liferay Home* folder, which is generally one folder up from where your application server is installed (see the [Installation and Setup](/discover/deployment/-/knowledge_base/7-0/deploying-liferay-portal) articles for specific details for your application server).
 Your Liferay installation's properties configuration files should absolutely be backed up.
 In fact, it's best to back up your entire application server and entire the contents of your Liferay Home folders.